The Feast of the Baptism of the Lord

 “You are my beloved son.
 You are my beloved daughter.

-Now, before you go, here’s the traditional spiritual Wade in the Water.
-Click here.
+Now, before you go, here’s Burl Ives singing the traditional spiritual “Shall we Gather at the River.”
+Click here

 And here are today’s Mass readings: Click here.